Day 2

 • Get to know your data peers and colleagues over a delicious breakfast.

-• Source practical tips, discuss best practices, and prepare for the day ahead.
+• Gather practical insights, share best practices, and set a clear direction for the day ahead.

 8:45 am